 So, how can parents encourage grit?
-As it turns out, the learning environment can be designed to promote grit –check out the following tips:
+As it turns out, the learning environment can be designed to promote it –check out the following tips:

-A real feeling of accomplishment happens when you pursue a difficult thing –especially one that requires discipline, practice, and effort.
-If your little one never has a chance to achieve something difficult, he may never develop confidence in his ability to confront a challenge.
+A real feeling of accomplishment happens when you pursue a difficult thing, especially one that requires discipline, practice, and effort.
+If your little one never has a chance to achieve something difficult, they may never develop confidence in their ability to confront a challenge.
 Remember that taking risks is an important way kids learn!

 If your child is struggling with an obstacle, resist the urge to jump in right away with a solution.
 First, let your child come up with a way around it.
-You should always be available, but encourage him to figure out a solution on his own first.
-Success is a road usually filled with bumps; let him navigate along the way.
+You should always be available, but encourage them to figure out a solution on their own first.
+Success is a road usually filled with bumps; let your child navigate along the way.

 Being able to pick yourself up from failure is one of the most important skills a child can learn.
-Although it’s hard to let your child experience failure and disappointment, in the long run it will be one of the most valuable skills you could teach him!
-Resilience is a key ingredient in building grit –if you fall down, you just have to get back up.
+Although it’s hard to let your child experience failure and disappointment, in the long run, it will be one of the most valuable skills you could teach them!
+Resilience is a key ingredient in building grit –if you fall, you just have to get back up.
 You can share your own struggles, or, when faced with one, just handle it with calm and determination.
 Most importantly, remind your children that failure is not something to be afraid of –it’s one of the best ways to learn about something new.

-We’ve talked about “growth mindset” and its importance in learning on previous posts.
+We’ve talked about “growth mindset” and its importance in learning in previous posts.
 One of the easiest things parents can do to promote this is to be very careful about the way they praise their children.
-In short, parents should praise effort over an outcome, in order to encourage children to push through pain and failure.
+In short, parents should praise effort over an outcome, to encourage children to push through pain and failure.